On Sandman fanfiction, Hob Gadling, "Dreamling", and the ending of the comics

 And that choice is basically that he can't change enough, and he ends his life.

-I'm probably missing the point completely, but Dream killing himself is such an incredibly sad ending, to such a degree that it felt super unsatisfactory.
-There must be some literary storytelling device/whatever here where this makes sense that I don't understand.
-I know that not all stories have happy endings.
-But I just feel so incredibly cheated by this one.
-Everyone keeps telling Dream that he's changed, and he obviously has, he just refuses to work with that, or to accept or admit it.
+I'm probably missing the point completely, but Dream killing himself is such a heartbreaking ending that it felt super unsatisfactory.
+I get that not all stories have happy endings, and there's probably some literary storytelling device or technique at work here that I'm not understanding, but I still can't help feeling completely cheated.
+Everyone keeps telling Dream that he's changed, and he obviously has, he just refuses to work with that.
+Or to accept or admit it.
 At least how I read it.
-He's set up as this arrogant, lordly, proud, kind of mean character, but then he spends 75 years in captivity, and starts to change a bit for the better.
-The TV show version of Dream even spends over a hundred years in captivity!
+He's set up as this arrogant, lordly, proud, kind of mean character, but then he spends 75 years in captivity (over a hundred in the TV version), and starts to change a bit for the better.
+Then, after being treated to that character growth, in a character that I really really loved, after seeing those interactions with Hob in particular, how he finally learns to apologise...
+He kills himself?
+It's just not right, in my head.
+To go from the beginning, to see him change, and then decide that it's not enough?

-Again, I'm sure I'm missing the point, and I can always write a follow-up to this later, if I feel like I get a better grasp of it.
+Again, I'm sure I'm missing the point, and I can always write a follow-up to this, if I feel like I get a better grasp of it later.
 My point though, is that Dream and Hob's relationship is the greatest fix-it by fandom I have ever seen.
 The jumping off-point from canon is so natural that I'd swear it was intentional if I didn't know it wasn't.
 My brain just goes, "Yes, this is right.
 This is the way the story is supposed to go."
 Especially after reading more and more great versions of how it could have gone.
 There are so many fanfics that take that same storyline, and just slots in Hob like the most natural missing puzzle piece ever created.
 Dream gets a "grounding force" and some peace, and Hob gets a constant in his life.

 Some final thoughts